zzxwill/odps/intl.en-US/User Guide/SDK/Java SDK.md

 It refers to an interface to run and process SQL task.
 SQL can run directly through the interface ‘run’.\(**Note: only one SQL statement can be submitted at a time.**\)

-The interface ‘run’ returns Instance.
-The running status and result of SQL can be acquired through ‘Instance’.
+The run interface returns the Instance instance and obtains the SQL running status and result through Instance.
 An example is as follows:

 ```
     import java.util.List;